jxjo/Xoptfoil2/docs/index.md

 Optimize an airfoil based on its aerodynamic characteristics.
 {: .fs-6 .fw-300 }

-Xoptfoil2 follows an approach to airfoil design that could be called 'design by polars' - in contrast to the classic design methods such as 'inverse design' or 'direct design'.
+Xoptfoil2 follows an airfoil design approach that can be described as 'design by polars', in contrast to classic methods such as 'inverse design' or 'direct design'.

-A new, optimized airfoil is described by its aerodynamic properties with objectives at some operating points.
-The optimizer will try to design an airfoil geometry which satisfies these objectives best possible.
+A new optimized airfoil is defined by aerodynamic objectives at selected operating points.
+The optimizer then searches for an airfoil geometry that satisfies these objectives as closely as possible.

-Xoptfoil2 was already used to develop some high end [airfoil families](https://github.com/jxjo/Airfoils) for F3B/F3F model gliders.
+Xoptfoil2 has been successfully used to develop the [JX airfoil families](https://github.com/jxjo/Airfoils) for F3B/F3F model gliders.

 [Get started]({% link getting_started/getting_started.md %}#Getting started){: .btn .btn-primary .btn-green } ... run your first example optimizations.